-On November 7, 2017 the Alameda County Board of Supervisors authorized the first issuance of the Measure A1 Bond of \$240 million.
-Over the next six months, the County Administrator's Office with the County Auditor's Office, worked to administer this issuance.
-A second issuance is projected for Fiscal Year 21/22.
-The Alameda County Auditor has estimated the Measure A1 Bond will cost property owners \$12 to \$15 per year per \$100,000 of assessed value.
-Prior to the first issuance, the Board of Supervisors passed a reimbursement resolution in March of 2017 to empower the County to make project commitments before issuing the actual Bonds.
+On November 7, 2017 the Alameda County Board of Supervisors, authorized the first issuance of Measure A1 Bonds.
+In the first issuance, accepted by the Board of Supervisors on April 18, 20218, raised \$240 million, with a issuance cost of \$1.1 million.
+A second issuance for the remaining \$240 million is projected for Fiscal Year 21/22.
+The Alameda County Auditor estimated the Measure A1 bond would cost property owners \$12 to \$15 of increased taxes per year, per \$100,000 of assessed value.
+Prior to the first issuance, the Board of Supervisors passed a reimbursement resolution in March of 2017 to empower the County to make project commitments before issuing the actual bonds.